carolxu369/IDS706-Individual-Project3/README.md

    TRIM(artist_name) AS artist_name
    ```
 2. **Handling Negative Values**: Negative values in fields like `duration` are set to NULL, as they don't make logical sense in the context of song data.
-3. **Partitioning Data**: The prepared data is partitioned by `year` for efficient storage and query performance in Delta Lake.

 ### 3. Data Analysis (`Analyze songs data.sql`)